tatumio/tatum-js/examples/ltc-example/README.md

 - generate LTC wallet
 - send LTC to another wallet
 - check the balance of your wallet
+- subscribe for events
 - generate virtual account for LTC
-- assign deposit address to virtual account
+- generate deposit addresses for virtual account

 ## How to start